DoctorKhan/The-Human-Experiment-Book/src/10_part_evidence/21_enhanced_impossible_species.md

 *"This one," whispered Enki to his companion, watching a young mother teach her child to count the stars.
 "This lineage carries the spark."*

-*The bottleneck came like a slow strangulation.
-Populations that had numbered in the tens of thousands shrank to mere hundreds.
-Families died.
-Bloodlines ended.
-But in that crucible of near-extinction, the Gardeners worked.
-Into the surviving genetic code, they wove their essence—not a full transformation, but a receiver protocol, dormant instructions waiting for activation.*
+*The changes came gradually, like seasons shifting across millennia.
+As the great ice sheets advanced during MIS 6, populations that had spread across continents found themselves increasingly isolated in refugia—pockets of habitable land surrounded by expanding glaciers.
+The Gardeners saw opportunity in this natural fragmentation.
+Into these small, separated groups, they wove their essence—not a dramatic transformation, but subtle modifications, receiver protocols embedded in the genetic code like dormant seeds waiting for the right conditions to sprout.*

 *Centuries passed.
 The modified *heidelbergensis* grew apart from their robust cousins, the *Homo erectus*, who had spread across continents, adapting, surviving, thriving in their earthbound way.
 Two rivers of humanity, flowing separately through time.*